Wichita, Kansas: Climatic influences on weather

 Wichita lies within the humid subtropical climate zone (Köppen Cfa), typically experiencing hot, humid summers and cold, dry winters.
 Located on the Great Plains, far from any large moderating influences such as mountains or large bodies of water, Wichita often experiences severe weather with thunderstorms occurring frequently during the spring and summer.
 These occasionally bring large hail and frequent lightning.
-Particularly destructive ones have struck the Wichita area several times in the course of its history - in September 1965, during the Andover, Kansas tornado outbreak of April 1991, and during the Oklahoma tornado outbreak of May 1999.
+Particularly destructive ones have struck the Wichita area several times in the course of its history - in September 1965, during the Andover, Kansas tornado outbreak of April 1991, and during the Great Plains tornado outbreak of May 1999.

 Winters are cold and dry.
 Since Wichita is roughly midway between Canada and the Gulf of Mexico, cold spells and warm spells are equally frequent.
 Warm air masses from the Gulf of Mexico can raise midwinter temperatures into the 50s and even 60s (°F).
 Cold-air masses from the Arctic can occasionally plunge the temperature below 0 °F. Wind speed in the city averages 13 mph.
 On average, January is the coldest month and the driest.
 July is the hottest, and May the wettest.